d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ```

 After _Scully_ plucks the ISBN, it will just iterate over the final array: `['9783864906466', '9783864903571']`.
-In fact when running _Scully_ using `npm run scully`, it will visit the following routes, **after we have configured the route `/books/:isbn` in the Angular router** (otherwise non used routes will be skipped).
+In fact, when running _Scully_ using `npm run scully`, it will visit the following routes, **after we have configured the route `/books/:isbn` in the Angular router** (otherwise non used routes will be skipped).

 ```text
 /books/9783864906466